Ranjit2/codebglphp/README.md

 # PHP Billing System

-A simple billing system implemented in PHP, allowing the management of subscriptions with different billing periods.
-This project includes functionalities for creating subscriptions, generating bills, and renewing subscriptions.
+A simple billing system implemented in PHP, allows the management of subscriptions with different billing periods.
+This project includes functionalities for creating subscriptions, generating bills, and renewing subscriptions, all handled in memory without any database interaction.

 ## Features

 - **Subscription Management**: Create, renew, and manage subscriptions.
 - **Billing Periods**: Supports monthly and annual billing periods.
-- **Code Coverage**: Includes few tests using PHPUnit.
+- **Code Coverage**: Includes a few tests using PHPUnit.

 ## Requirements